- Cllr Dan Beauchamp

 - Michelle Taylor, Town Clerk & Responsible Finance Officer

-- District Councillors George Levy, Sue Roberts and Jo Robb (SODC Thames Champion
+- District Councillor Jo Robb (SODC Thames Champion)

 - 0 members of the press

-The Chairman welcomed everyone to the meeting, including those watching online as part of a test audience for the pilot ‘livestreaming’ of the meeting, and advised those present of the meeting protocols that would be followed.
+The Chairman welcomed everyone to the meeting and advised those present of the meeting protocols that would be followed.

-Apologies were received from Councillors Beatty, Gibbon, Hendrie and Holford.
+Apologies were received from Councillors Beatty, Gibbon, Holford, Hughes and McGregor.

 No interests were declared at this point in the meeting.